Training Link People Expand all

 As mentioned before, Louisa has two children.
-Her daughter runs her own dance studio and her son is a musician.
-She also looks after her three-year-old granddaughter living in Enfield, for example by taking her to and from school, which takes up most of her spare time.
+Her daughter ran her own dance studio and is now teaching.
+Her son is a musician.
+She also looks after her granddaughter living in Enfield, for example by taking her to and from school, which takes up most of her spare time.
 She used to volunteer for Training Link, but unfortunately no longer has the time nowadays.
 She admits that she sometimes “struggles with her tablet or Dropbox and doesn’t have the time to learn about them”.

 Even though she isn’t very involved with Training Link now, she really hopes that it will be able to keep going.
 As she said, “it provides a good service to people who need it most, a step before they get the confidence to enter the authority’s education”.
 The charity is in a good position to help them, and English and computers are the most important skills that they are providing.

-Louisa left Training Link as an employee in 2007 when she retired, although she soon returned as a volunteer and then trustee.
+Louisa left Training Link as an employee in 2007 when she retired, although she soon returned as a volunteer and then a trustee, which she did until 2019.
 She now lives in Islington.
 As she said, she “definitely transformed herself and is very grateful for the opportunity to work there”.